NickLargen/Styled-Scroll/README.md

 Opera Mini cannot work while it lacks support for element overflow.

 <h2 id='methods'>Prototype Methods</h2>
-`refresh()` forces an update on the position and size of the track and thumb.
+* `refresh()` forces an update on the position and size of the track and thumb.
-`destroy()` removes the custom scrollbar from the dom, enables native scrolling, and deletes any allocated memory or events.
+* `destroy()` removes the custom scrollbar from the dom, enables native scrolling, and deletes any allocated memory or events.
-`getScrollElement()` returns the element provided to the constructor.
+* `getScrollElement()` returns the element provided to the constructor.
-`getTrack()` returns the element used to display the track- it is a sibling of getScrollElement().
+* `getTrack()` returns the element used to display the track- it is a sibling of getScrollElement().
-`getThumb()` returns the element used to display the thumb- it is a child of getTrack().
+* `getThumb()` returns the element used to display the thumb- it is a child of getTrack().

 <h2 id='options'>Options</h2>
 Styled Scroll accepts an options parameter for customized behavior. _For brevity falsey default values will not be listed._

 ##### sameClientWidth, sameClientHeight, sameDimensions
 Boolean.
-If the target element will always have the same clientWidth or clientHeight as its Styled Scroll can apply compatibility and performance enhancements.
+If the target element will always have the same clientWidth or clientHeight as its parent Styled Scroll can apply compatibility and performance enhancements.

 sameDimensions: true is just a shortcut to set sameClientWidth and sameClientHeight to true.

 ##### refreshTriggers
 An object that defines when the scrollbar will automatically be refreshed in response to an event.

 * **contentChange:** Boolean.
-Content additions, modifications, and deletions can affect the scrollheight.
+Content additions, modifications, and deletions can affect the scroll height.
 On most platforms this uses a Mutation Observer.
 * **windowResize:** Boolean.
 The scrollbar will be updated whenever the window is.
 This is very useful for any element whose dimensions are determined by window size.
 * **elementResize:** Boolean.
 The scrollable element has changed in width or height.
 Since dom elements don't natively fire resize events this is implemented by inserting a child iframe with 100% width and height.
 This can be computationally intensive when rendering a large number of scrollable elements and _may_ cause layout issues but works for elements that resize for reasons other than the browser being resized.
 * **poll:** Number.
 An interval in milliseconds to constantly send refreshes.
 This a brute force approach that will guarantee scrollbar accuracy but consumes resources on static elements.
 Avoid creating a large number of polling objects on the same page.
 Non-positive numbers will cause refreshes to be requested at 60fps and a boolean true will use a default poll interval.